pranaypremdas/TourismTrends/README.md

 ## React Frontend

 ### Starting application
-change directory into front-end by `cd front-end/my-app` and run `npm start
+change directory into front-end by `cd /react-frontend/my-app/` and run `npm start`

-/react-frontend/my-app/

 ### Routes for front end